Yu Chang Player Props: Red Sox vs. Cubs

 Cubs Pitching Rankings

-- The Cubs pitching staff is 23rd in MLB with a collective 8.3 strikeouts per nine innings.
+- The Cubs pitching staff ranks 23rd in MLB with a collective 8.3 strikeouts per nine innings.

-- The Cubs have a 4.05 team ERA that ranks 12th among all MLB pitching staffs.
+- The Cubs have a 4.04 team ERA that ranks 13th across all league pitching staffs.

-- The Cubs allow the fifth-fewest home runs in baseball (94 total, one per game).
+- Cubs pitchers combine to allow the fifth-fewest home runs in baseball (95 total, one per game).

-- Stroman (9-6 with a 2.96 ERA and 98 strikeouts in 112 2/3 innings pitched) goes for his 10th victory when he makes the start for the Cubs, his 20th of the season.
+- The Cubs will send Steele (9-2) to make his 17th start of the season as he tries for his 10th win.
+He is 9-2 with a 2.56 ERA and 81 strikeouts through 91 1/3 innings pitched.

-- The righty's most recent time out was on Thursday, July 6 against the Milwaukee Brewers, when he went five innings, surrendering four earned runs while allowing four hits.
+- In his most recent appearance on Thursday, July 6, the lefty threw six innings against the Milwaukee Brewers, giving up three earned runs while surrendering nine hits.

 © 2023 Data Skrive.
 All rights reserved.